Genomics

 • Online data delivery, long term storage and data retrieval

-• Data analysis tutorial
+• Data analysis consultation and software tutorial

-Other Services
+Other services

 Educational workshops are offered annually.
 Our core facility also provides RNA/DNA extraction; RNA/DNA quality control and quantification; cDNA synthesis for quantitative-PCR; and QRT-PCR.